GameServerManagers/LinuxGSM-Docs/Update.md

 ### Update on start

-You can update your server on start, just by editing your game main script.
+You can update your server on start, by editing your game main script.

 `updateonstart="on"`

+This has the inconvenience of making your server longer to start, but is a good solution if you're not too familiar with [[Cronjobs]] yet.

 ### Scheduled updates